brookingcharlie/shokunin-ascii-clock/README.md

 position as X and Y coordinates (i.e. line and column) starting from the top-left of stdout.

-These plots show points on the clock at the fitted curve:
+These plots show points on the clockface and the fitted curve:

 ```
 x(hour) = 8 sin(((2 pi / 12) hour) + 8